 Charleston Aqua Park, Charleston, SC: This obstacle course at Trophy Lakes is just one of the fun water activities at the lake.

-Splash pads in our area usually open on Memorial Day weekend unless otherwise noted.
+Splash pads in our area are usually open by Memorial Day weekend unless otherwise noted.

-Open Memorial Day – Labor Day Tyger River Park Splash Pad – This public splash pad is located in Moore at the large impressive Tyger River Park.
+Open May 27, 2023 – Labor Day (9 am – 8 pm) Tyger River Park Splash Pad – This public splash pad is located in Moore at the large impressive Tyger River Park.
 The park also has fields, green space, walking trails, and a large playground.
 It’s not very shady though so wear your sunscreen and hats and be sure to check the temperature of play equipment.

 Open Memorial Day – Labor Day (9 am – 7 pm) Barnett Park Splash Pad – This beautiful green space in downtown Spartanburg features an interactive water fountain that children can play in.
 It’s also within walking distance of Hub City Scoops and the free Sparkle City mini putt.